Al-Muhtadi: Early life

 Al-Muhtadi was the son of Abbasid caliph al-Wathiq.
 He was born in 833.
 Al-Muhtadi's mother was Qurb, a Roman slave.
 After the death of his father, Caliph al-Wathiq in August 847, there were some officials who wanted to elect the young al-Muhtadi as caliph, but in the end, their choice fell on his uncle, al-Mutawakkil.

+During his uncle's reign, Muhammad spend his time in the family life.
+As a young adult prince, he also fathered children.
+His notable son was Abu Bakr.

 Background

+His uncle, caliph al-Mutawakkil had created a plan of succession that would allow his sons to inherit the caliphate after his death; he would be succeeded first by his eldest son, Muhammad al-Muntasir, then by Muhammad al-Mu'tazz and third by Ibrahim al-Mu'ayyad.

-Despite the successes of caliph al-Mu'tazz, He could not overcome the main problem of the period: a shortage of revenue with which to pay the troops.
-The financial straits of the Caliphate had become evident already at his accession—the customary accession donative of ten months' pay for the troops had to be reduced to two for lack of funds—and had helped bring down the regime of al-Musta'in in Baghdad.
+Despite the successes of his cousin, caliph al-Mu'tazz, He could not overcome the main problem of the period: a shortage of revenue with which to pay the troops.
+The financial straits of the Caliphate had become evident already at his accession—the customary accession donative of ten months' pay for the troops had to be reduced to two for lack of funds—and had helped bring down the regime of his cousin al-Musta'in in Baghdad.
 The civil war and the ensuing general anarchy only worsened the situation, as revenue stopped coming in even from the environs of Baghdad, let alone more remote provinces.
 As a result, al-Mu'tazz refused to honour his agreement with Ibn Tahir in Baghdad, leaving him to provide for his own supporters; this led to unrest in the city and the rapid decline of Tahirid family.
 The turmoil in Baghdad was worsened by al-Mu'tazz, who in 869 dismissed Ibn Tahir's brother and successor Ubaydallah, and replaced him with his far less capable brother Sulayman.
 In the event, this only served to deprive the Caliph of a useful counterweight against the Samarra soldiery, and allowed the Turks to regain their former power.

 Accession

 By 869 the Turkic leaders Salih ibn Wasif and Ba'ikbak were again in the ascendant, and secured the removal of Ahmad ibn Isra'il.
 Finally, unable to meet the financial demands of the Turkic troops, in mid-July a palace coup deposed al-Mu'tazz.
 He was imprisoned and maltreated to such an extent that he died after three days, on 16 July 869.
-He was succeeded by his cousin al-Muhtadi.
+He was succeeded by his cousin, Muhammad with laqab al-Muhtadi.

+Al-Muhtadi's cousin, Abu Ahmad Talha ibn al-Mutawakkil who was residing at the Qasr al-Dinar palace in East Baghdad.
+He was so popular prince and military leader that at the time of al-Mu'tazz's death in July 869, the army and the people clamoured in favour of his elevation to the caliphate, rather than al-Muhtadi.
+Abu Ahmad Talha refused, however, and took the oath of allegiance to al-Muhtadi.